 Allegations have surfaced that Allura’s fiber cement siding is defective and can begin cracking within five years of installation, which may include their MaxiTile products.
 A class action lawsuit has already been filed in South Carolina over the issue – but more people are needed to speak up to help strengthen the litigation and ensure as many people as possible are covered.

-Attorneys are investigating whether class action lawsuits can be filed against manufacturers of under-sink water filters.
-The attorneys have reason to believe that water filters produced by several leading companies are defectively designed.
+Attorneys are investigating whether class action lawsuits can be filed against manufacturers of under-sink water filters for any potential design defects.